Right Socialist Party of Japan: History

-Following the defeat of the Japanese Socialist Party in 1948 at the hands of Japan's two main conservative parties, the Liberal Party and the Democrat Party, the SDPJ dissolved into chaos and internal bickering between moderate reformist socialist and more radical revolutionary socialists.
-As a result of the SDPJ split, some of its members formed a more centrist social-democratic party, while others formed a more radical socialist party.
+Following the signing of the San Francisco Peace Treaty in 1951, the Japan Socialist Party dissolved into chaos and internal bickering between moderate reformist socialists and more radical revolutionary socialists over the issue of whether or not to support the Treaty.
+As a result of the JSP split, some of its members formed a more centrist social democratic party, while others formed a more radical socialist party.
 Both groups claimed the name Nihon Shakaitō (日本社会党) but different English translations, and are known as the Left Socialist Party of Japan and the Right Socialist Party of Japan, respectively.
-On domestic policy, the Right Socialist Party was a centre-left social-democratic party.
+On domestic policy, the Right Socialist Party was a centre-left social democratic party.

-The left wing was in chaos between 1948 and 1955.
+The left wing was in chaos between 1951 and 1955.
 In early 1955, the Left Socialists and the Right Socialists reconciled and merged to reform the JSP, months before the Liberal Democrat Party was created through the merger of the Liberal and Democrat parties.
 Even though the Right Socialist Party dissolved in 1955 when the JSP reunified, some members of the former Right Socialist Party broke off from the JSP in 1960 and created the Democratic Socialist Party.
 The Young Socialists, a newly formed youth organisation which retains full membership in the International Union of Socialist Youth, is said to be inherited from the political tradition of the Right Socialist Party.